 Applications are accepted through MyOCF.
-For organizations who have applied in the past, the format and narrative questions will be fairly similar.
 Please review the RFP document for guidance before beginning your application.

-Applicants will be notified in writing when the application has been acted on by OCF's board.
+Applicants will be notified in writing after the application has been acted on by OCF's board.

-- A cover letter providing a brief introduction of the project and what you're asking for.
+- A cover letter providing a brief introduction and description of the intended project.

 - A copy of the applicant’s 501(c)(3) tax determination letter.

-Applicants receiving a grant from the OPF Fund will be expected to report on the use of the funds nine months following the award date.
-Reports are available here, and should be sent to firstname.lastname@example.org.
+Applicants receiving a grant from the Oregon Parks Foundation Fund will be expected to report on the use of the funds nine months following the award date.
+Reports are available here, and should be sent to email@example.com.